Randal Grichuk Player Props: Rockies vs. Tigers

 Tigers Pitching Rankings

-- The 8.5 strikeouts per nine innings compiled by the Tigers pitching staff ranks 19th in MLB.
+- The Tigers pitching staff ranks 19th in MLB with a collective 8.5 strikeouts per nine innings.

-- The Tigers have a 4.52 team ERA that ranks 22nd across all MLB pitching staffs.
+- Tigers pitchers combine to surrender 102 total home runs at a clip of 1.2 per game (to rank 21st in the league).

+- Manning makes the start for the Tigers, his fourth of the season.
+He is 1-1 with a 4.15 ERA and 11 strikeouts in 17 1/3 innings pitched.

 © 2023 Data Skrive.
 All rights reserved.